Knoema/knoema-python-driver/README.rst

 Possible errors in Knoema package and how to avoid them
 *******************************************************
 1. "ValueError: Dataset id is not specified"
-This error can be when you use None instead dataset's Id.
+This error can appear when you use None instead dataset's Id.
 Example::

     knoema.get(None)

-2. "ValueError:  Dimensions members are not specified" This error can be when you don't set selection.
+2. "ValueError:  Dimensions members are not specified" This error can appear when you don't set selection.
 Examples::

     knoema.get('IMFWEO2017Apr')